zhiyaluo/openscad/README.md

     sudo ./scripts/uni-get-dependencies.sh

-After installing dependencies, check their versions.
-You can run this script to help you:

-    ./scripts/check-dependencies.sh

-If all dependencies are present and of a high enough version, skip ahead to the Compilation instructions.
+After this is complete, skip ahead to the Compilation instructions.

-### Building for Linux/BSD on systems with older or missing dependencies
+### Building for Linux on systems with old or missing dependencies

-If some of your system dependency libraries are missing or old, then you can use the Nix system to install them for you.
-This will not interfere with your system libraries and will allow you to build OpenSCAD without interfering with your system configuration.
+If some of your system dependency libraries are missing or old, then you can use the Nix packaging system to install them for you.
+It requires root or sudo access.

 First, visit the Nix website at https://nixos.org/nix/ and follow the installation instructions.
-You will need "sudo" access.
-It will install nix by default under the /nix/ folder.
+It will install nix by default under the /nix/ folder, with some scripts in your home directory under $HOME/.nix*.

-Then run the script to start up a nix-shell environment with the openscad dependencies setup properly:
+Then run the following script.
+It may take several hours and use several gigabytes of diskspace as it installs necessary dependencies.

     ./scripts/nixshell-run.sh

-This will autodownload cached versions of nix libraries and may take several gigabytes of diskspace.
-It might also create a __nix_qt5__ subdirectory.
-You should now be in a shell that says 'nix-shell', from which you can follow the Compilation instructions below.
+It will also create custom version of GL graphics drivers under
+$HOME/openscad_deps/nix_libs as a workaround for Nix not including them.
+Now proceed to Compilation instructions below.

 ### Building for Windows